 Incorporating the information from each family member's Individual Tools (Individual Tools pgs.
 8 - 10), create a shared assessment of environmental considerations.
-If the category is not applicable (for example, there are no stairs), check N/A. If everyone generally agrees with the category, check the "yes" column.
-If everyone generally disagrees with the category, check the "no" column.
-If everyone can't agree right now, check "Can't agree."
+If the category is not applicable (for example, there are no stairs), check "N/A." If everyone generally agrees with the category, check the "Yes" column.
+If everyone generally disagrees with the category, check the "No" column.
+If everyone generally disagrees with the category, check the "Can't agree" column.

-The home N/A Yes No Can't agree Notes Has rooms and hallways clear of clutter. Х Mom does not feel "her papers" are a problem Has adequate outdoor lighting. Χ front porch light is burned out Has an emergency response system. (e.g., Lifeline) X Has smoke alarms installed, tested.
-X Has carbon monoxide detector installed, tested.
-X Has accessible interior doorways.
-X Dad's wheelchair does not fit through bathroom door Has lawn care/snow and ice removal when necessary. Χ
+The home N/A Yes No Can't agree Notes has rooms and hallways clear of clutter. √ Mom does not feel "her papers" are a problem has adequate outdoor lighting.
+V front porch light is burned out has an emergency response system (e.g., Lifeline) √ has smoke alarms installed, tested.
+V has carbon monoxide detector installed, tested. √ has accessible interior doorways.
+V Dad's wheelchaír does not fít through bathroom door has lawn care/snow and ice removal when necessary.
+V

-The Recorder should write your agreements in the Shared Assessment starting on pg.
-8 of the Family Meeting Record.
+The Recorder should document your agreements in the Shared Assessment starting on pg.
+7 of the Family Meeting Record.
 There may be places where you can't agree right now, and that's okay.

 Are there any other environmental concerns unique to life in the home (oxygen, shared spaces, etc.)?
-The Recorder should write them down on pg.
-10 of the Family Meeting Record.
+The Recorder should include them on pg.
+9 of the Family Meeting Record.

-Shared Assessment: What Help is Required and Who's Helping Now?
+Shared Assessment: What Care and Support is Required and Who's Helping Now?

-Incorporating the information from each family member's individual tool (Individual Tools pgs.
-11 - 14), create a shared assessment of what help is required and who's helping now.
-If the activity does not apply to the PWCN, check "not applicable" (N/A).
-If you can't agree right now about what help is required, who is helping, or what devices are used and needed, check the "Can't agree" box in each of those sections.
+Incorporating the information from each family member's Individual Tools (Individual Tools pgs.
+11 - 13), create a shared assessment of what help is required and who's helping now.
+If the activity does not apply to the PWCN, check "N/A." If you can't agree right now about what help is required, who is helping, or what devices are used and needed, check the "Can't agree" box in each of those sections.

 (For this example and others we'll be using the Brown family.
-Robert (Dad) is the PWCN and his caregivers are his wife Maria (Mom), his adult daughters Diane and Tonya, his son-in-law Jack, and his son John and daughter-in-law Shahla who live several states away.)
+Robert (Dad) is the PWCN and his caregivers are his wife Maria (Mom), his adult daughters Diane and Tonya, his son-in-law Jack, and his son John and daughter-in-law Shahla who live several states away).

-Care or support activity What PI What DEVICES are used a What PERSONAL help is required?
-Who is helping now? needed?
-Who is helping now? nd How much personal help does your PWCN require with the following activities: N/A Requires no help Requires some help Requires much help Can't agree Who provides the help?
+Care or support activity What Pl ERSONAL h elp is requ ired?
+Who is helping now?
+ICES are used a needed? nd How much personal help does your PWCN require with the following activities: N/A Requires no help Requires some help Requires much help Can't agree Who provides the help?
 No one is helping, but help is needed.
 Can't agree What devices are USED?
 What devices could be helpful?
-Can't agree Bathing or showering Х Mom and Tonya - Tue,Thur, Sat Mon, Wed, Frí, Sun shower bench Dressing Х Medical or nursing tasks (e.g., changing bandages, injections, colostomy/catheter) Х Going to medical appointments Х Tonya Taking out trash/ bringing in trash cans Х Х
+Can't agree Bathing or showering V Mom and Tonya - Tue,Thur, Sat Mon, Wed, Frí, Sun shower bench Dressing √ Medical or nursing tasks (changing bandages, injections, colostomy/ catheter) V Going to medical appointments √ Топуа Taking out trash/ bringing in trash cans V V

-The Recorder should write your family's agreements in the Shared Assessment starting on pg.
-11 of the Family Meeting Record.
+The Recorder should document your family's agreements in the Shared Assessment starting on pg.
+10 of the Family Meeting Record.
 There may be places where you can't agree right now, and that's okay.